All posts

 The first step isn't restructuring.
 It's seeing the gap clearly.

 Which entities generate revenue?
 Which entities receive it?
 Where does value creation actually happen — not on the org chart, but in practice?
 Are the connections between entities documented, or do they exist only in the founder's understanding?
+The documentation gap between what founders see and what authorities see is often widest at these inter-entity junctions.

 Global Solo's META framework maps these dimensions: how Money moves through the structure, what Entity boundaries formally exist, where Tax positions intersect with operational reality, and whether the Accountability documentation supports the narrative connecting them.

 The output isn't a recommendation to restructure.
 It's a clear picture of where the entity map and the income map diverge — before someone else draws that picture for you.
+For founders evaluating their entity decisions from scratch, the entity decision framework maps the key structural choices and their downstream consequences.

 Visual: Entity Map vs. Income Map Mismatch